cocopo-codes/cocopo-codes.github.io/code.md

 [tech](/tech-writing/) | [pop culture](/pop-culture/) | [creative](/creative/) | [code](/code/) | [zines/books](/books/) | [illustration](/illustration/) | [about](/about/) |

-From the TinyMCE blog to the Stack Overflow blog to the Lumen Developer Center, Coco has worked on numerous technical articles, guides, and how-tos targeted towards developers.
-Here are a few samples of their work.
+From the age of 12, Coco has been making websites with HTML.
+That turned into a career in software quality assurance test automation across every part of the SDLC: APIs, data pipelines, and front-end web applications.
+Though Coco is now a full-time technical writer, they still love to program.
+Here are some of the code projects Coco has made and been a part of.

 ## GitHub projects
 Besides full-time work in internal organizations' repositories for the last eight years, Coco has created a few projects of her own along the way.